 The Cybersecurity Law Initiative was launched in January 2017 to bring together the law school's nationally recognized strengths with expertise from across the university.

-Established in 2011 by Professors Nunziato and Carrillo, the Global Internet Freedom and Human Rights Distinguished Speaker Series presents a range of timely topics addressing global internet free speech and human rights issues.
+Established by Professors Nunziato and Carrillo, the Global Internet Freedom Project presents a range of timely topics addressing global internet free speech and human rights issues.

 GW’s Political Law Studies Initiative capitalizes on the law school’s unique location, faculty, courses, alumni, and students to provide an intensive curriculum for studying political law.